openstack/nova/doc/source/devref/filter_scheduler.rst

   properties and aggregate metadata.
 * |MetricsFilter| - filters hosts based on metrics weight_setting.
 Only hosts with the available metrics are passed.
+* |NUMATopologyFilter| - filters hosts based on the NUMA topology requested by the instance, if any.

 Now we can focus on these standard filter classes in details.
 I will pass the simplest ones, such as |AllHostsFilter|, |CoreFilter| and |RamFilter| are,